currently seeking: volunteers for Large-breed dogs

 You can make an immediate and lasting impact on the life of a pet in need as a Dog Foster Care Volunteer at Lollypop Farm.
-We are currently seeking volunteers to welcome foster dogs into their homes–temporarily–while they heal from surgeries and receive lifesaving medications.
+We are currently seeking volunteers who are willing to welcome large-breed dogs into their homes–temporarily–while they heal from surgeries and receive lifesaving medications.
 They’ll get much-needed time in a home environment with you before they’re ready to become available for adoption.

 Fostering dogs in your home saves lives and frees up space in the shelter for other dogs so that we can help even more homeless and abused pets in our community.